VikParuchuri/vik-blog/_drafts/making-an-app.md

 ## The hard part!
 The survey engine (1:30pm - 3pm)

 I now had to work on the hardest part, rendering the surveys dynamically from the database schema.
 I made a new fragment called `EngineFragment` to be the survey rendering engine.
+A fragment is just a partial view in android, so it's just a screen.
 When you click on a survey in the surveys list, this fragment is initialized.
-It loads the database schema, figures out what type of question needs to be shown, and loads and shows a layout accordingly.
+It loads the screens for the survey from device storage, figures out what type of question needs to be shown first, and loads and shows the right fields for that question type.
 Different types of questions have different fields that are shown.

 {:.center}
 ![Survey MC](/images/tulalens/survey_mc.png)